Phallolysin

-Phallolysin is a Protein found the Amanita phalloides species of the Amanita genus of mushrooms, the species commonly known as the death cap mushroom.
-The protein is toxic and causes Cytolysis in many cells found in animals, and is noted for its Hemolytic properties.
+Phallolysin is a protein found the Amanita phalloides species of the Amanita genus of mushrooms, the species commonly known as the death cap mushroom.
+The protein is toxic and causes cytolysis in many cells found in animals and is noted for its hemolytic properties.
 It was one of the first toxins discovered in Amanita phalloides when the various toxins in the species where first being researched.
-The protein itself is observed to come in 3 variations, with observed differences in Isoelectric point.
+The protein itself is observed to come in 3 variations, with observed differences in isoelectric point.
+Cytolysis can be best described as being the destruction of cells, likely due to exposure from an external source such as pathogens and toxins.
+Hemolysis then follows a similar destructive pathway, but instead focuses specifically on the destruction of red blood cells.
+Phallolysin is known to be thermolabile, meaning that it is destroyed at high temperatures, and acid labile, meaning that it is easily broken down in acidic environments.